By Catherine Reynolds, Senior Talent Partner

 Take breaks together… or solo

-Walks and outdoor activities are popular for breaking up or finishing the workday.
-Other parents have involved their children in cooking or home workouts such as yoga.
+Being able to take walks and do outdoor activities at the end of the day is another great benefit of other parents have involved their children in cooking or home workouts such as yoga.

-Upstarters also spoke of the importance of taking time for themselves.
+Upstarters also spoke of the importance of taking time for themselves while working from home.
 Words of wisdom included:

 - “End your day at a reasonable time and let work go until the next morning.
 Try to get on a regular schedule for sleep and everything else.”